Enhanced PIRATA data set for

 Overview: The Prediction and Research Moored Array in the Tropical Atlantic (PIRATA) provides measurements of the upper ocean and near-surface atmosphere at 18 locations throughout the tropical Atlantic.
-Time series from the moorings, some of which are nearly 20 years in length, are valuable for understanding and monitoring the tropical Atlantic Ocean and climate.
+Time series from the moorings, some of which are more than 25 years in length, are valuable for understanding and monitoring the tropical Atlantic Ocean and climate.
 However, instrumental biases, data drop-outs (see figure below), and the coarse vertical resolutions of the oceanic measurements, complicate their use for research.
 An enhanced PIRATA data set (ePIRATA) has therefore been developed for the 17 PIRATA moorings with record lengths of at least seven years.
 Data in ePIRATA are corrected for instrumental biases, temporal gaps are filled using supplementary data sets, and the subsurface temperature and salinity time series are mapped to a uniform 5-m vertical grid.
 Important aspects of this data set are that all original PIRATA data that pass quality control and do not require bias correction are retained without modification, and detailed error estimates are provided for each daily-averaged oceanic and atmospheric parameter.
 The terms in the mixed layer heat and temperature budgets are calculated and provided, with error bars, as part of the ePIRATA data set.

 Please contact Greg Foltz (gregory.foltz-at-noaa.gov) with questions about the data set, and see PMEL's web site for access to higher temporal resolution and near-real-time daily PIRATA data.
 The full details of ePIRATA and some initial results are available in a Journal of Climate paper. [pdf]

 Support for ePIRATA was provided by NOAA's Climate Program Office.